MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 You need to supply the same username/password combination you used when creating the VM to log in.

 Azure also supports automatically scaled and managed storage disks for VMs that provide better reliability and security.
-You can use the Azure CLI 2.0 to automatically create managed disks and attach them to your VM.
+You can use Azure CLI 2.0 to automatically create managed disks and attach them to your VM.
 In the following example, you can use the `--data-disk-sizes-gb` parameter with the `az vm create` command to specify the number and size of managed disks to attach to your VM.

 ```azurecli
 az vm create -g MyResourceGroup -n MyLinuxVM2 --image ubuntults --size Standard_DS1_v2 --data-disk-sizes-gb 10 20